BattletechModders/RogueTech/MechNamingGuide.md

 Clan OmniMechs generally follow the pattern of either a single letter, or a number, for the configurations, and with the base configuration being named *Prime* or *1*.\
 Since this is not possible to use as a VariantName in most cases an abbreviation of their chassis name is made up, and the VariantName is created by adding the actual configuration name after a dash, e.g.
-*Adder Prime* results into the VariantName *ADR-Prime*.
+*Adder Prime* results into the VariantName *ADR-Prime*.\
 * There are some inconsistencies on if *Prime* should be in all capital letters or not, but usually it is not.
 * If there are roman numerals in the chassis name, they are generally included in the variant name as well.
 E.g *Mad Cat Mk II 1* has the variant name *MCII-1*

 ###### ProtoMech / Powered Armor

+* ProtMechs generally follow the base rule combined with the clan OmniMech VariantName rule
-Another exception to the base rule for ProtoMechs and Powered Armor is that they have the same model name if the load-out is the only difference.\
+* Another exception to the base rule for Powered Armor is that they have the same model name if the load-out is the only difference.\
 E.g. both versions of the *Amazon IS-A* have the VariantName *IS-A*.